madhura9904/SQL-PROJECT-1/README.md

 ## Conclusion

 This project demonstrates how to perform structured SQL analysis on a real-world style movie rental database.
-From basic EDA to business insights, it  the practical use of SQL joins, aggregations, filtering, and subqueries.
+From basic EDA to business insights, it emphasises the practical use of SQL joins, aggregations, filtering, and subqueries.